-Here are small businesses that operate lakeside restaurants, fish camps, and airboat tours in the neighborhood of the lake.
+Here are small businesses that operate lakeside restaurants, fish camps, and airboat tours in the neighbourhood of the lake.

 Lake Monroe is of the lake which composes the St. Johns River system.
 The port city of Sanford is located across the southern shore, while DeBary and Deltona are situated along the northern shore.
 Two major central Florida roadways that run near the lake are State Road 415 and Interstate 4.
 It is the 8th largest lake in the Orlando metropolitan area, after Lake Jesup, 7 miles (11 km) to the south.
 It shapes border of Seminole County and Volusia County.

 It is a public park featuring a green-hued sulfur spring.
 The spring was once part of a 19th-century health resort and the surrounding area is a remarkable archeological site.
 Green Springs Park is situated near the north shore of Lake Monroe, approximately 2.5 miles (4.0 km) east of Interstate 4 in Enterprise, Florida.